Magic: The Gathering — Arena’s new challenges give you a shot to win every card in Standard

 cake gingerbread.

 Beginning Thursday, September 26, you can enter the “Play Any Deck Challenge” event, where you can play any card in Standard — regardless if you own it or not.
-If you get 5 wins, you gain entry into an even wilder event — the Win Every Card Challenge.
+And you can then gain entry into an even wilder event — the Win Every Card Challenge.
 This begins October 6, and if you get 12 wins, you get one copy of every Standard card — that’s from the Guilds of Ravnica, Ravnica Allegiance, War of the Spark, Magic 2020 Core Set, and the new Throne of Eldraine, which releases the same day this event begins.

 Events like these help engage the audience for digital card games — and entices them to spend.
 Research firm Newzoo estimates that the market for card games could hit $2 billion by 2020.
 Right now, Hearthstone is on top of the market.
 It came out in 2014, and it’s been the leader ever since.
 And being on mobile gives it an key foothold over other games like Arena.
 But Magic: The Gathering — Arena is carving out an important spot in the market, especially since it’s emphasizing esports with its digital offering.